kata-ai/kata-platform-docs/docs/faq/faq.md

 title: Kata Platform 3.0 FAQ
 ---

-### Q: Sekarang Add Channel etc di mana?
+### Q: How to add channel and deploy in Kata Platform 3.0 ?

-A: Di Platform 3.0, Channel bisa ditambah di bawah menu Environment.
-Setiap Environment bisa punya banyak channel yang bisa diatur sendiri.
-Setiap Environment akan memiliki list Channel yang berbeda, gunanya adalah untuk memudahkan Environment Management sehingga lebih rapi.
+A: In Kata Platform 3.0, channel can be added under Environment menu which placed in Deploy.
+Each Environment featured various channel integration that customisable.
+Every environment has different channel list, it useful to ease Environment Management for clean and neat appearance.

-### Q: Apakah bisa menggunakan NL dari Project berbeda?
+### Q: Is it possible to use NL from different Project?

-A: Yes, implementasinya masih sama seperti versi sebelumnya.
-Bisa langsung didefine di kataML-nya.
+A: Yes, the implementation is similar with previous version.
+You may define them in kataML

 ### Q: How do I give access to anyone to access and update content on my CMS Client Dashboard?